PHACDataHub/foresight/doc/milestone-1.md

 **Thus, instead of reading 3749 articles, which can easily costs her a month, Alice's work is to concentrating on these 26 clusters and a few outliers later, which can be done in a few hours.**

-*She can also be sure that the remaining articles are not within her interests*
+*She can also be sure that the remaining articles are not within her interests.*

 #### F.1.3.
 Understanding the hierarchical relations among all clusters, clusters with detected threats, and Alice's clusters